hapv3/neural-compiler/docs/neural_ai_phase3_conv_implementation_guide.md

 ### Verilator scenarios: 10

+The compact-row/non-32-byte endpoint cases are part of the ABI evidence.
+The host-side oracle and the compiler-runtime cocotb case cover their byte mapping and execution with unaligned public bases.

 | ID | Operation | Expected |
 |---|---|---|
 | RH-S01 | Pointwise C32 one group | PASS, exact output |